 Reducing Air Pollution from Lawn and Garden Equipment

-Each year, more than 17 million gallons of fuel are spilled during the refueling of power lawn and garden equipment such as:
+Each year, fuel is spilled during the refueling of power lawn and garden equipment such as:

 - Garden tractors